-A breast uplift (mastopexy) is a surgical procedure to lift drooping breasts and nipples.
-Breast drooping is part of natural ageing but may occur more quickly in women following pregnancy or weight loss.
-Many of these patients are happy with the size of their breasts when they are wearing a bra but do not like the droopiness of their breasts when they are not wearing a bra.
+A breast uplift (breast lift or mastopexy) is a surgical procedure to lift drooping breasts and nipples.
+Breast drooping (‘ptosis’) is part of natural ageing but may occur more quickly following pregnancy or weight loss.
+Many patients are happy with the size of their breasts when they are wearing a bra but do not like the droopiness of their breasts when they are not wearing a bra.
+Breast uplift surgery gives the breast a more youthful shape with increased upper breast fullness, and tightens the skin of the breast making the breast feel firmer and less saggy.
+Areola reduction is also frequently performed during a breast uplift.

-Excess skin is removed to tighten the breast and make it firmer.
-This in turn lifts the breast making it more pert and improves the shape of the breast by increasing the fullness in the cleavage area.
+Breast lift (breast uplift or mastopexy) surgery is performed under general anaesthesia (patient is asleep).
+Excess skin is removed and the breast tissue is cut and rearranged making the breast feel firmer and tighter and look more youthful.
 The nipples are lifted by cutting around the areola which leaves scarring around the areola (circumareolar scar).
-Most patients will also need to have a vertical scar between the areola and crease under the breast as this is the main area from where excess skin is usually removed (lollipop scar).
-Some patients with significant droopiness may also need to have a scar in the crease under the breast (anchor scar).read more
+Most patients will also need to have a vertical scar between the areola and crease under the breast as this is the main area from where excess skin is usually removed (this gives a ‘lollipop’ or vertical scar).
+Patients with significant droopiness or poor quality skin frequently also need to have a scar in the crease under the breast (‘anchor pattern’ scar).

 Different types of mastopexy (breast uplift)

-- Lift the nipples, improves the breast shape and increases the size of the breasts
+- Lifts the nipples, improves the breast shape and increases the size of the breasts

 - Combined breast uplift with lipofilling (fat injections)

-Mastopexy surgery is performed frequently and the vast majority of patients who have the surgery heal without any significant problems.
-Mr Morritt has incorporated a number of safety modifications into his practice to reduce the risks for patients having surgery.
-As with any other surgical procedure there are potential risks of breast uplift surgery that patients should understand before deciding to have surgery.read more
+Breast uplift surgery is performed frequently and the vast majority of patients who have the surgery heal without any significant problems.
+Mr Morritt has incorporated a number of safety modifications into his practice to reduce the risks for patients having breast uplift surgery.
+As with any surgical procedure there are potential risks of breast uplift surgery that patients should understand before deciding to have surgery.read more

 - Significant bleeding